2 Most Commonly Unreported Injuries from Auto Accidents

-Two of the most common and severe types of injuries that this happens with are herniated disk and traumatic brain injuries (TBI).
+Two of the most common and severe types of injuries that are unreported injuries are herniated disc and traumatic brain injuries (TBI).
 Both involve the kind of damage that can be difficult to detect in its early stages but can have a dramatic impact on your quality of life for the rest of your days.

 You can think of your spine as a stack of jelly donuts with saucers sitting between each one.
-The saucers are the actual bones and the donuts are the disks.
+The saucers are the actual bones and the donuts are the discs.
 Their purpose is to add flexibility to your spinal column and act as shock absorbers and prevent damage to the sensitive nerves that run up and out of the center of your spine.
-A herniated disk occurs when either the impact is more than the disk can withstand or at such an angle that it causes them to shift out of position.
+A herniated disc occurs when either the impact is more than the disc can withstand or at such an angle that it causes them to shift out of position.

-In severe cases, this can lead to a ruptured disk where the outer casing of the donut is damaged to the point that it ruptures releasing the shock absorbing jelly inside.
-In minor cases, the disk will shift ever so slightly but will then continue to move out of line until it reaches a critical juncture.
+In severe cases, this can lead to a ruptured disc where the outer casing of the donut is damaged to the point that it ruptures releasing the shock absorbing jelly inside.
+In minor cases, the disc will shift ever so slightly but will then continue to move out of line until it reaches a critical juncture.